mjhosseini/2-CRF-MWE/README.md

 Each  noun  or  verb  expression  is  also  annotated with  a  supersense;   there  are  26  supersenses  for nouns  and  15  for  verbs.
 Only  the  first  word  of  a MWE receives a supersense tag.

 The input must be sentence and word tokenized and part-of-speech tagged (with the Penn Treebank POS tagset).
-To obtain automatic POS tags for tokenized text, we recommend the TurboTagger module within [TurboParser](http://www.cs.cmu.edu/~ark/TurboParser/) or the [TweetNLP Tagger](http://www.cs.cmu.edu/~ark/TweetNLP/).

 Please refer to dimsum-data-1.5/TAGSET.md for more details.

 ### Data:

 The datasets are in the folder dimsum-data-1.5.
 There is a readme file in the folder explaining the format.
+For prediction on new data, you should give input as described there.
 Our original submission is in the folder submitted_results.